BRAMPTON, ONTARIO, CANADA - May 23, 2018 -

-Medtronic Canada, a subsidiary of Medtronic plc (NYSE:MDT) today announced it has received a licence from Health Canada for Guardian™ Connect — a stand-alone continuous glucose monitoring system, designed for people using insulin injections who want to know more about their glucose levels and guess less when managing their diabetes.
+Medtronic of Canada Ltd., a subsidiary of Medtronic plc (NYSE:MDT) today announced it has received a licence from Health Canada for Guardian™ Connect — a stand-alone continuous glucose monitoring system, designed for people using insulin injections who want to know more about their glucose levels and guess less when managing their diabetes.

 With the Guardian Connect system, people using insulin to manage their diabetes will be able to check their current glucose level anytime on their mobile device, as easily as checking other information sources such as email, the weather, or social media.
 They can also be alerted about high or low glucose levels on their mobile device, helping them to avoid or address high or low glucose situations.
 The Guardian Connect system is a mobile CGM system with customizable text message alerts enabling care partners to receive high or low glucose alerts on any connected mobile device.
 The system also features the option to automatically upload the data daily into CareLink™ management software, which reduces the burden of data upload for both people living with diabetes and their healthcare providers.

 The Guardian Connect system consists of a small wearable CGM device that takes glucose readings every five minutes (288 times a day) and sends these glucose values directly to a smartphone app.
 People living with diabetes can use the system to check glucose levels on their mobile phones, enabling them to see highs and lows in real-time, understand the trends, and help improve their daily management of diabetes.
 Alerts can also be set up if glucose levels go above or below preset levels, helping patients prevent or address potentially dangerous high or low glucose events.